Skip to main content

 comb e (eval) <template> [path]

-# Print a formatted prompt segment
+# Formatted prompt segment

 Exit codes: 0 on success, 2 on error.